EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 JupyterLab is configured with your web proxy environment variables so you can install packages from PyPI when using JupyterLab.
 It is recommended that you install Python packages and/or create virtual environments within a directory within your home directory in JupyterLab so that you can reuse these the next time you run the app on the same back-end.

-There many ways you can use such a directory within JupyterLab.
+There are many ways you can use such a directory within JupyterLab.
 Two examples are as follows.
 Python and JupyterLab resources online will suggest many others.

 ### Install packages within `.local/lib/pythonM.N/site-packages/`

-By default `pip` will install packages within a `.local/lib/pythonM.N/site-packages/` subdirectory in your home directory, where `M.N` is a Python version, for example `.local/lib/python3.11/site-packages/`.
+By default, `pip` will install packages within a `.local/lib/pythonM.N/site-packages/` subdirectory in your home directory, where `M.N` is a Python version, for example `.local/lib/python3.11/site-packages/`.

 Install a package within `.local/lib/pythonM.N/site-packages/`: